 My present law practice is with Memphis Area Legal Services, Inc. (MALS).
 The major areas where I handle cases are consumer law (90%), employment law (5%) and education law (5%).
-I also supervise managing attorneys and staff attorneys who practice in those areas and in the areas of housing law, family law, benefits law, and elder law.
+I also supervise managing attorneys and staff attorneys who practice in those areas and in the areas of housing, family, benefits, tax, and elder law.
 Our practice at MALS involves both trial practice and transactional work.

 8. Describe generally your experience (over your entire time as a licensed attorney) in trial courts, appellate courts, administrative bodies, legislative or regulatory bodies, other forums, and/or transactional matters.
 In making your description, include information about the types of matters in which you have represented clients (e.g., information about whether you have handled criminal matters, civil matters, transactional matters, regulatory matters, etc.) and your own personal involvement and activities in the matters where you have been involved.
-In responding to this question, please be guided by the fact that in order to properly evaluate your application, the Commission needs information about your range of experience, your own personal work and work habits, and your work background, as your legal experience is a very important component of the evaluation required of the Commission.
-Please provide detailed information that will allow the Commission to evaluate your qualification for the judicial office for which you have applied.
+In responding to this question, please be guided by the fact that in order to properly evaluate your application, the Council needs information about your range of experience, your own personal work and work habits, and your work background, as your legal experience is a very important component of the evaluation required of the Council.
+Please provide detailed information that will allow the Council to evaluate your qualification for the judicial office for which you have applied.
 The failure to provide detailed information, especially in this question, will hamper the evaluation of your application.
-Also separately describe any matters of special note in trial courts, appellate courts, and administrative bodies.

-1979-1983- As an associate in a medium-sized firm setting, I represented management in labor and employment matters in state courts and federal courts, and before administrative bodies.
+1979-1983- As an associate in a medium-sized firm setting, I represented management in labor and employment matters in state courts, including the Chancery Court of Shelby County, and federal courts, and before administrative bodies.
 It was both a national practice that took me to many other states and a local practice in the Memphis area.
 I appeared, tried cases, and argued before state and federal trial courts, appellate courts, and administrative bodies.
 I handled nonjury and jury cases (primarily nonjury), and wrote briefs and other legal pleadings of every description.
-Among the administrative bodies, I appeared frequently before were the National Labor Relations Board, the Mississippi Workers' Compensation Commission, the Arkansas Workers' Compensation Commission, and the Equal Employment Opportunity Commission.
+I frequently represented clients with cases before the National Labor Relations Board, the Mississippi Workers' Compensation Commission, the Arkansas Workers' Compensation Commission, and the Equal Employment Opportunity Commission.
 I also represented employers in negotiating collective bargaining agreements.
 I represented clients in arbitrations and in mediation before Federal mediators.
 I counseled and trained clients on how to comply with the law to avoid legal problems.
-I drafted employment policies, collective bargaining agreements, and other documents for clients.
+I drafted employment policies, employee handbooks, collective bargaining agreements, and other documents for clients.
 I normally acted as lead counsel, but sometimes assisted the more experienced attorneys on their cases.